 The chart and calculator below will help you find the usual dosage for your dog.

 When used on a long-term basis (which is often the case when treating allergies), the effectiveness of Benadryl can diminish, so it’s best to rotate through different antihistamines in this case.
 Cetirizine, loratadine and chlorpheniramine are just a few examples of common antihistamines which work well for allergies.

 How long does it take to start working?

-Diphenhydramine takes about 30 minutes to start working.
+Diphenhydramine takes about 30 minutes to start working when taken orally.
 If you’re using it to treat anxiety in dogs or to prevent motion sickness, administer the medicine 30 minutes before the stressful event or journey is expected.

-If you decide to use the liquid, use the children’s liquid formulation (preferably the dye-free version), it should not contain alcohol or xylitol – be sure to check the ingredients on the box to confirm this.
+If you prefer to use liquid, use the children’s liquid formulation of Benadryl (preferably the dye-free version), it should not contain alcohol or xylitol – be sure to check the ingredients on the box to confirm this.
 At the standard concentration, every 5 mL of liquid contains 12.5 mg of diphenhydramine and can be given at a dosage of 0.4 mL/lb.

 Unfortunately most dogs dislike the taste of liquid Benadryl, so it is better to use tablets if possible.